-Daniel Hörcher is postdoctoral research associate of the Transport Strategy Centre (TSC) within the Centre for Transport Studies (CTS) at Imperial College.
-His research interests are centred around the following themes.
+Daniel Hörcher is postdoctoral research associate at the Transport Strategy Centre (TSC) within the Centre for Transport Studies (CTS) at Imperial College London.

-4. Statistical analysis of large-scale automated transport data.
+- Statistical analysis of large-scale automated transport data.
 Revealed preference discrete choice models for measuring user preferences.
-Causal inference methods for ex-post evaluation of interventions in the public transport system.
+Causal inference methods for ex-post evaluation of interventions in the multimodal transport system.

-He gives lectures and tutorial sessions in the undergraduate civil engineering course Transport Demand and Economics (CIVE97017), and is assistant supervisor of PhD candidates Anupriya, Praj Xuto, Nan Zhang, Tobie Cusson, Yanzi Su, as well as undergraduate and MSc students.
+He gives lectures and tutorial sessions in the undergraduate civil engineering course Transport Demand and Economics (CIVE97017), and he is assistant supervisor of PhD candidates Tobie Cusson and Surabhi Ojha as well as undergraduate and MSc students.

 Daniel graduated from the Budapest University of Technology and Economics (BSc in Transport Engineering, supervisor: Professor Katalin Tánczos) and VU University Amsterdam (MSc in Spatial, Transport and Environmental Economics, supervisor: Professor Piet Rietveld).
 He joined Imperial College in August 2014 as a PhD candidate supervised by Professor Dan Graham and sponsored by the TSC, and successfully defended his doctoral dissertation in October 2017.
 Daniel has a second affiliation with the Budapest University of Technology and Economics.